marcdime/Working-with-virtual-environment-and-on-jupyter-notebook/README.md

           ```
           ubuntu@ip-$ (sudo) rm -r -f ./*
           ```
-          close the terminal, open it again and launch again JB
+      Close the terminal, open it again and launch again JB
   - To run the JB in the background at the same time of the terminal, use this command:
           ```
           ubuntu@ip-$ nohup jupyter notebook --ip=0.0.0.0
           ```
       then Ctrl+C to exit
-  - To create a new kernel and JN environment (in the current (virtual) environment), use these commands:
+  - To create a new kernel and a new JN environment (in the current (virtual) environment), use these commands:
           ```
           ubuntu@ip-$ pip3 install ipykernel
           ```
           ```
           ubuntu@ip-$ python3 -m ipykernel install --user --name=nameof_new_JB_env
           ```
-          refresh the browser to have this new JB environement
+       refresh the browser to have this new JB environment

 ## Create a virtual environment